Beverly, Chicago

-Beverly is a community area 12 mi from the Loop on the far Southwest Side of Chicago, Illinois, bordering the neighborhoods of Morgan Park, Mount Greenwood, Washington Heights, Auburn Gresham, Ashburn and the village of Evergreen Park.
+Beverly, officially Beverly Hills, is a community area 12 mi from the Loop on the far Southwest Side of Chicago, Illinois, bordering the neighborhoods of Morgan Park, Mount Greenwood, Washington Heights, Auburn Gresham, Ashburn and the village of Evergreen Park.
 As of 2020, Beverly had 20,027 inhabitants.

 Sparsely settled until the late 19th century, Beverly was incorporated as part of the village of Washington Heights in 1874 and began development by business interests from Chicago.
 The area was annexed by the city of Chicago in 1890, and continued to grow with the completion in the Rock Island Railroad that runs parallel along the eastern edge of the Blue Island ridge to its terminus at LaSalle Street Station in downtown Chicago.
 Beverly's position on the ridge allowed the community to become an exclusive streetcar community, which is reflected in the homes and large lots.

 History

 Etymology

 In 1889, when the Rock Island Railroad realigned its suburban tracks, it expanded service north of 99th Street.
 The new station on 91st Street was named "91st Street–Beverly Hills station".
 By the late 1910s, the telephone network established a Beverly exchange.
 The exact significance of the name "Beverly Hills" is no longer known.
 Many speculate it is named after Beverly, Massachusetts, at the suggestion of Alice Helm French, a prominent resident and wife of the first director of the Art Institute of Chicago, or that the Rock Island Railroad simply named it after the hilly terrain.
 It is not named after Beverly Hills, California, which was named after the city in Massachusetts and received its name nearly 20 years after the 91st Street Station was named.